 9 | Eliminate time wasters

-Sometimes we can get stuck in a rut of doing things in our day the same way over and over again.
-Having a really good look at how and where you spend your day, and which time-wasting activities could be eliminated, can really give you back so much time.
+Sometimes we can get stuck in a daily rut of doing things the same way over and over again.
+Having a really good look at how and where you spend your day, and which time-wasting activities could be eliminated, could give you back so much time!
 Such things as:

 - Checking your phone every time you get a new notification -- consider turning notifications off and only checking your phone at certain times of the day